Carbon Net Zero And Its Vital Role to Climate Security

 Understanding Net Zero: A Delicate Balance

 At its core, Net Zero refers to the state in which total greenhouse gas emissions produced are equivalent to the amount removed from the atmosphere.
 In essence, this means balancing the scales that determine global temperature.
-Achieving this balance is crucial to limit climate change and ensure the impact of human activity is minimized.
+Achieving this balance is crucial to limit climate change and ensure the impact of human activity is minimised.

 Achieving Net Zero involves a wide ranging approach with several key components, each playing a crucial role in a sustainable balance.
 Let’s unravel these components to understand the comprehensive nature of the Net Zero journey.